Mbuti/WotIf.WebApp/README.md

 # WotIf.WebApp
-The frontend for the WotIf? project
+The frontend for the Wot-If? project

 > Wot-If? was born out of a company called Da Vinci SEED in 2013 to:
 >